Network resilience: Phase transitions in biological networks

-As shown in Fig. \ref{Resistance_Resilience_Antibiotic}B, the higher antibiotic concentration is, less resistant the population becomes.
-Using the resistance-resilience framework can visualize the shift in a population’s antibiotic response, and once the population undergo a crash, resistance is minimized and resilience dominate the survival (Fig. \ref{Resistance_Resilience_Antibiotic}C).
-This resistance-resilience framework effectively reveals the phenotypic signature of each strain (Fig. \ref{Resistance_Resilience_Antibiotic}D) when treated by a $\beta$-lactam.
-It reveals that an effective treatment should minimize both resistance and resilience.
+As shown in Fig. \ref{Resistance_Resilience_Antibiotic}B, the higher the antibiotic concentration is, the less resistant the population.
+The resistance-resilience framework can be used to visualize the shift in a population's antibiotic response; once the population undergoes a crash, resistance is minimized, and resilience dominates the population's survival (Fig. \ref{Resistance_Resilience_Antibiotic}C).
+This resistance-resilience framework effectively reveals the phenotypic signatures of individual bacterial strains (Fig. \ref{Resistance_Resilience_Antibiotic}D) when treated with $\beta$-lactams.
+The analysis reveals that effective treatment minimizes both resistance and resilience.

-In summary, the resilience in unicellular organisms depends on the genotype and underlying molecular connections within individual cells and the cooperations between cells.
+In summary, resilience in unicellular organisms depends on the organism's genotype, the underlying molecular connections within individual cells, and the cooperation among cells.
 The latter can improve cell growth, which in turn encourages more cooperation.
-This forms positive feedback and leads to bistability in the density of unicellular populations.
-The multicellular organisms can be viewed as evolutionary of benefits of clumps or clustering of cells.
-Thus, the insight gained from unicellular organisms can be can be extended to multicellular organisms.
+This creates positive feedback and leads to bistability in the density of unicellular populations.
+Multicellular organisms can be viewed as having evolved to take advantage of the benefits of clumping or clustering of cells.
+Thus, the insight gained from the study of unicellular organisms can be extended to multicellular organisms.